Creating and Using an ORCID iD at University of Miami

 - Many publishers require ORCID iDs from authors during the publication submission process.
 These publishers include Frontiers, PLoS, Science and Wiley.

-- In the future, your ORCID iD will be synched with Scholarship@Miami, the University of Miami's new research profiling system and institutional repository.
-ORCID and Scholarship@Miami will eventually share information and populate your profile automatically.
+- In the future, your ORCID iD will be connected with Scholarship@Miami, the University of Miami's new research profiling system and institutional repository.

 Want to Learn More?